vhfmag/site/src/bookmarks/2020-04-05-quadhomecom-homepage.md

 >
 > Those ones and zeros reside on someone else's property, surrounded by dirt, guns, and tax.

-I don't about the legal and ethical status of ripping off the entirety someone else's content and republish it (if you're the author and want it removed, please e-mail me you complaint).
+I don't about the legal and ethical status of ripping off the entirety someone else's content and republish it (if you're the author and want it removed, please e-mail me your complaint).

 Anyway, my point is that it's AWESOME.
 Specially this part: